ma-za-kpe/linky_project/README.md

 ## ABOUT
-- Welcome to [Linky], a revolutionary tool designed to streamline the research and education workflow for educators,
+- Welcome to [Linky](), a revolutionary tool designed to streamline the research and education workflow for educators,
 - researchers, and students.
 Our platform recognizes the diverse needs of knowledge workers and offers a comprehensive
 - solution to address common challenges such as information overload, fragmented workflows, and the absence of effective
 - collaboration tools.
-With [linky], users have the power to group their research materials and resources into
+With [linky](), users have the power to group their research materials and resources into
 - organized projects, facilitating efficient management and collaboration within their academic and research endeavors.
 ## Key Features
-* Add Links: Easily add URLs and links to projects, allowing users to collect and organize relevant research materials, articles, papers, and resources.
+* __Add__ Links: Easily add URLs and links to projects, allowing users to collect and organize relevant research materials, articles, papers, and resources.
 * View a list of projects created by other users
 * View a private list of projects